UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson07/assignment.rst.txt

 Here is what you need to do:
 ============================
 #.
-Demonstrate with real profile data the time taken to run your existing customer and
+Demonstrate with real profile data the time taken to run your existing import logic from lesson 5
-   product add / update logic.
 #.
-Amend the add and update logic for both customers and products so that
+Amend the import logic so that
-   it can process these in parallel.
-Your module should launch the updates to both databases simultaneously.
+   it can process the imports in parallel.
+Your module should launch the imports simultaneously.
 Provide real timing data for your new approach.
 #.
 Compare and contrast parallel vs. linear performance and recommend to management
    if a change is worthwhile.
 #.
 To show you have thought through your design, create and provide an example of